-Valentine won the 2009 National Academies Communication Award for the year-long multimedia project Climate Connections.
-The series was also a finalist for the 2008 National Academy of Sciences award, the Metcalf award for environmental journalism, the White House News Photographers Association awards, National Headliners awards, and the Webbys.
+Valentine won the 2009 National Academies Communication Award for the year-long multimedia project "Climate Connections."
+The series was also recognized by the 2008 National Academy of Sciences award, the Metcalf award for environmental journalism, the White House News Photographers Association awards, and the Webbys.

-Prior to joining NPR, Valentine worked as a daily science news editor at Discovery.com and as a features editor at BaltimoreSun.com.
-Her writing — from science to cultural profiles — has been published by The New York Times, National Geographic, Smithsonian Channel, Marketplace, Science Magazine and Washingtonian.
+Prior to NPR, Valentine worked as a daily science news editor at Discovery.com and as a features editor and reporter at The Baltimore Sun.
+Her writing has also been published by The New York Times, National Geographic, Smithsonian Channel, Marketplace, Science Magazine, and Washingtonian Magazine.